u-boot/u-boot/doc/board/starfive/visionfive2.rst

 	cd opensbi
 	make PLATFORM=generic FW_TEXT_START=0x40000000 FW_OPTIONS=0

+The VisionFive 2 support for OpenSBI was introduced after the v1.2 release.

 More detailed description of steps required to build FW_DYNAMIC firmware is beyond the scope of this document.
 Please refer OpenSBI documenation.
 (Note: OpenSBI git repo is at https://github.com/riscv/opensbi.git)